acumos/proto-viewer/docs/developer-guide.rst

 If you are running in Docker, there are no external dependencies, it is, for better or worse[1], totally self contained.

-If you are running locally, you will need to have redis running on the standard port, reachable from **localhost**.
+If you are running locally, you will need to have :
+1. redis running on the standard port, reachable from **localhost**
+2. you will also need an `npm` package: `npm install protobuf-jsonschema`.

-[1] This Docker container runs Nginx, Redis, and Bokeh..
+[1] This Docker container runs Nginx, Redis, and Bokeh.
+At one point I was told the probe had to be a single Docker container.

 Data Retention
 ==============